lulibrary/puree/README.md

 ### Configuration

-Create a hash for passing in to an extractor.
+Create a hash for passing to an extractor.

 ```ruby
 # Pure host with authentication.